MineralsCloud/Express.jl/docs/src/run/cli.md

 ```

 For phonon and the QHA workflow, run `using Express.PhononWorkflow.Recipes`
-and `using Express.QuasiHarmonicApproxWorkflow.Recipes` in the first step.
+and `using Express.QuasiHarmonicApprox.Recipes` in the first step.

 In an EOS workflow, the final results include outputs returned by Quantum ESPRESSO, a list
 of raw data (volume-energy pairs), and a fitted EOS.
 If something goes wrong, the workflow